uashogeschoolutrecht/work_flows/README.md

-# workFlows
+# Webinars

-The (intended) public repo for the "Workflows" module: Minor Bioinofrmatics - ILC - HU
+A series of three webinars for the Kenniscentrum Academy, 11 & 23 June and 6th July